Direct answer

 What a mock exam means in ITIL 4 Foundation prep

-- Purpose: test decision-making under time pressure, not only recall
+- Purpose: measure decision-making under exam pressure, not only memorized definitions

-- Output: evidence on weak areas, misreads, and pacing
+- Output: evidence on weak topics, repeated misreads, tempting distractors, and pacing problems

 How to evaluate realism (framework)